Vita Student Edinburgh, in the heart of the city.

 Vita have sussed out the hot spots, tried and tested the food and drink and have the recommendations ready for you.
-Come and explore your new home with our city guide videos, curated exclusively for you to make you feel like a local in no time.
+Come and explore your new home with our city guide, curated exclusively for you to make you feel like a local in no time.

-The Royal Mile and The Castle.
-Potentially the most famous street in the whole city, The Royal Mile leads you right up to the Castle gates and throughout August, is probably the busiest place to be.
+Potentially the most famous and picturesque street in the whole city, The Royal Mile leads you right up to the Castle gates and throughout August, is probably the busiest place to be.
 When the Edinburgh Fringe Festival arrives, good luck walking through here in a hurry!
 The Castle is also worth a visit, set on the hill overlooking the whole city, it’s a beautiful site and there are also events here during the Festival like the Edinburgh Tattoo!

 Want to see the entire city in a matter of hours?
 We highly recommend a Lothian Bus Tour if that’s the case as it shows you parts of the city you’d struggle to find on your own.
 Choose your route and hop on and off all day for a full Edinburgh experience not to be missed.